Evil, Resistance, and Judgment:

 Next Undergraduate Workshop in Development

-The Institute for Christian Studies in cooperation with Scarboro Missions is currently soliciting proposals for a four-day undergraduate workshop on the theme of Creation.
+The Institute for Christian Studies is currently soliciting proposals for a three-day undergraduate workshop on the themes of evil, resistance, and judgment.
+Consideration of these themes is inspired by the work of political theorist Hannah Arendt, but we welcome papers on various thinkers and approaches.
 Questions we hope to consider include but are not limited to the following:

-Selected participants will have the opportunity to present their own work before peers and receive feedback from ICS Junior and Senior Members, making connections and “learning the ropes” of the scholarly enterprise at the graduate or professional level.
+Selected participants will have the opportunity to present their own work before peers and receive feedback from ICS faculty and graduate students, making connections and “learning the ropes” of the scholarly enterprise at the graduate or professional level.
 The workshop is a great opportunity for outstanding undergraduate students who might be interested in deepening existing lines of research and pursuing new ones with guidance from budding and established scholars in disciplines such as philosophy, theology, religious studies, etc.